mstksg/inCode/copy/entries/pararrow.md

 computation model!

 How can we "combine" two parallel forks...when halfway in between the two forks, they must exchange information?
-Then it's no longer parallel!
+Then it's no longer fully parallel!

-We can, of course, fix this.
-We can make `collapse` not collapse the `Pure`/`Par` cases:
+We can "fix" this.
+We can make `collapse` not collapse the `Pure`-`Par`
+cases:

 ~~~haskell
 !!!pararrow/ParArrow.hs "collapse_ ::" "analyze_ ::" "runPar_ ::"